 - Meroe Pyramids – Another spot that drew almost everyone up the slope above Nala to take in the glorious surroundings.
 Throw in the pyramids and the local camel herders touting for a few passengers and it was another example of the unheralded places which make this trip so special.

 - Volubilis – An early one – way back in Morocco and the first bush camp we just stumbled across – and maybe a bit of a surprise, but probably the one that convinced any sceptics that bush camps were to be savoured.
-In a glorious spot among the olive trees, overlooking the valley and a wonderful sunset, it also brought a couple of locals out to chat, sell us loves, help with the fire, share our food and vote for the first winner of Malcolm the Monkey.
+In a glorious spot among the olive trees, overlooking the valley and a wonderful sunset, it also brought a couple of locals out to chat, sell us olives, help with the fire, share our food and vote for the first winner of Malcolm the Monkey.

-- In Western Sahara Dunes – Night before the giant sand dune she spent the night surrounded by smaller ones.
+- In Western Sahara Dunes – Night before the giant sand dune we spent the night surrounded by smaller ones.
 Lovely spot after a long day on the road and a notable change of mood as the first totally warm, dry night as we emerged from the damp of Morocco.

 - Highlanders – So good, we went back.
 Our first (and last) taste of South Africa in a stunning terraced setting overlooking a valley of vineyards.
 Wine tasting (with repercussions), a pool, a great bar (more repercussions), a lovely meal from the staff, good toilets and a mad dog.
 Wonderful place.